 The Sul Ross Group is made up of all Aggies who have attended A&M from the Classes that have celebrated 55 years or more since graduation.
 They reunite annually each year in College Station.
-The Reunions are planned and executed by the Sul Ross Group President and the Board of Directors in conjunction with The Association’s Class Programs and Events teams.
+The Reunions are planned and executed by The Association’s Class Programs and Events teams in conjunction with the Sul Ross Group President and the Board of Directors.

 Although the Sul Ross Group has evolved over more than 70 years, the general purposes remain the same.
 One can read these purposes in the Constitution and Bylaws.

 Past Sul Ross Group President Lester Potter ’28 was very instrumental in the growth and early development of the Sul Ross Group.
 He wrote a book on the group’s namesake, Lawrence Sullivan Ross, copyright 1993, owned by The Association.
 In it, besides conveying the Ross story of leadership, he expresses incredible wisdom about the future to all of us living it now.
 Specifically, he describes the challenges of the transit from A&M’s past (the “traditional”) to the future (“modernity”) and the “friction points” that we must deal with.

 Message from the President